Jewish views on slavery: The Secret Relationship Between Blacks and Jews (book)

 In 1991, the Nation of Islam (NOI) published The Secret Relationship Between Blacks and Jews, which alleged that Jews had dominated the Atlantic slave trade.
 Volume 1 of the book claims Jews played a major role in the Atlantic slave trade, and profited from slavery.
 The book was heavily criticized for being antisemitic, and for failing to provide any objective analysis of the role of Jews in the slave trade.
-Common criticisms included the book's selective quotations, "crude use of statistics", and was purposefully trying to exaggerate the role of Jews.
+Common criticisms included the book's selective quotations, "crude use of statistics", and that the book was purposefully trying to exaggerate the role of Jews.
 The Anti-Defamation League (ADL) criticized the NOI and the book.
 Henry Louis Gates Jr. criticized the book's intention and scholarship, alleging that the book "massively misrepresents the historical record".

 Historian Ralph A. Austen heavily criticized the book and said that although the book may seem fairly accurate, it is an antisemitic book.
 However, he added that before the publication of The Secret Relationship, some scholars were reluctant to discuss Jewish involvement in slavery because of fear of damaging the "shared liberal agenda" of Jews and African Americans.
 In that sense, Austen found the book's aims of challenging the myth of universal Jewish benevolence throughout history to be legitimate even though the means to that end resulted in an antisemitic book.